Cady Groves

-Cady Danyl Groves (July 30, 1989 – May 2, 2020) was an American pop and country singer from Emporia, Kansas.
-Some of her notable songs include "One in the Same", "This Little Girl", "Oh Darling", "Forget You", and "Love Actually".
-She released four EPs during her lifetime: A Month of Sundays (2009), The Life of a Pirate (2010), This Little Girl (2012), and Dreams (2015).
-A fifth EP, Bless My Heart, was released shortly after her death.
+Cady Danyl Groves (July 30, 1989 – May 2, 2020) was an American singer and songwriter.
+She began her career independently releasing music and signed with RCA Records in 2010.
+Her second EP, This Little Girl (2011), was positively received; its title track became her best known song.
+She went on to release another EP and six more singles before her death on May 2, 2020.
+Her fourth EP, Bless My Heart, was released posthumously that same year.

 Early life

 Groves was born on July 30, 1989, to Carol Pettit and Larry Groves, and was the youngest of seven children.
 Her siblings were Kevan, Casey (died 2007), Cody, Kyle, Kelly (died 2014), and Kelsy, along with three half-siblings, Adam Groves, Courtney Farmwald and Carrie Groves.
 She lived in Emporia, Kansas until her parents divorced, and then the family moved to Marlow, Oklahoma.
 She later moved to Cache, Oklahoma, before relocating to Valley Center, Kansas.

 She moved to Laughlin, Nevada, in 2005, where she graduated high school at sixteen.
 Cady wanted to pursue a career in songwriting, but her family encouraged her to obtain higher education, so she attended and graduated from the Culinary Arts program at Mohave Community College in Bullhead City, Arizona.
 In 2007, she left Nevada for Weatherford, Oklahoma, where she attended Southwestern Oklahoma State University.

 Career

 Groves released her first EP, A Month of Sundays, in 2009.
-Her second, The Life of a Pirate, followed in 2010.
+Her debut studio album, The Life of a Pirate, followed in 2010.
 That year, Groves signed with RCA Records and toured with Third Eye Blind, Good Charlotte, and All Time Low.
+RCA paired Groves with several producers and songwriters (including Savan Kotecha, Carl Falk, and Kristian Lundin) as she began work on her first major-label album.
+She collaborated with Stephen Jerzak on "Better Than Better Could Ever Be" and collaborated with Plug in Stereo on "Oh Darling", which spent five weeks on the Billboard Rock Digital Songs Chart and peaked at #36.
+In 2011, Groves was featured on the single "You and I" by Secondhand Serenade and "All That I Need Is You" by Andrew de Torres.

 Groves eventually left RCA and signed with New York–based independent label Vel Records.
+In February 2012, Groves uploaded a live cover of The Band Perry's "If I Die Young" to SoundCloud.
+The lyrics note that many writers and artists only become popular after death.

 In 2015, Groves returned with a self-released single, "Crying Game", which was inspired by her tumultuous childhood and strained family relationships.
 She then embarked on her High School Nation Tour, where she performed for over 50,000 high school students.

-Collaboration

-RCA paired Groves with several producers and songwriters (including Savan Kotecha, Carl Falk, and Kristian Lundin) as she began work on her first major-label album.
-She collaborated with Stephen Jerzak on "Better Than Better Could Ever Be" and collaborated with Plug in Stereo on "Oh Darling", which spent five weeks on the Billboard Rock Digital Songs Chart and peaked at #36.
-In 2011, Groves was featured on the single "You and I" by Secondhand Serenade and "All That I Need Is You" by Andrew de Torres.
 In 2015, a collaboration with Christian Burghardt took place, which led to the track "Whiskey and Wine."

-Death
+Grove's fourth and final EP, Bless My Heart, was released posthumously on May 29, 2020.